Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ### Get Tree

-This endpoint is accessed by Site Operators to initialize or update their view of the tree for the purpose of providing inclusion proofs to clients.
+Site Operators access this endpoint to initialize or update their view of the tree for the purpose of providing inclusion proofs to clients.

 GET /get-tree{?tree_size=X}